Chukobyte/demi-god/README.md

 ## How to Run in Editor

 1. Clone the source code from this repo.
-2. Download a version of crescent that matches the os that will run the game from the [releases page](https://github.com/Chukobyte/crescent/releases).
-Should be v0.12.0 or higher.
+2. Download crescent [v0.14.0](https://github.com/Chukobyte/crescent/releases/tag/v0.14.0) from the releases page that matches the os that will run the game.
+Future versions of Crescent may be used, but backwards compatibility is not guaranteed at the moment.
 3. Open the project within the folder that the repo was downloaded in.

 ## How to run the game standalone

-Coming soon, will post on itch.io once version v1.0.0 has been released.
+Go to the game's [itch.io page](https://chukobyte.itch.io/demi-god-remake) and download a build.